ajay-dhangar/algo/docs/Recursion/Josephus-Queries.md

 ```

 ## Conclusion
 The Josephus problem presents a fascinating exploration of recursive algorithms and their efficiency in solving complex queries.
-By employing a recursive approach, we can derive the position of the \(k\)-th child to be removed in a circle of \(n\) children efficiently.
-Despite the recursive nature of the solution leading to a time complexity of \(O(n)\) and a space complexity of \(O(n)\), it effectively highlights the power of recursion in algorithm design.
+By employing a recursive approach, we can derive the position of the $k^{th}$ child to be removed in a circle of $n$ children efficiently.
+Despite the recursive nature of the solution leading to a time complexity of  $O(n)$ and a space complexity of $O(n)$, it effectively highlights the power of recursion in algorithm design.